Career Enhancement Program

 One of the starkest realities facing the contemporary research community is the paucity of experienced investigators involved in translational pancreatic cancer research.

-The goal of the Career Enhancement Program in the Pancreatic Cancer SPORE at Mayo Clinic is to attract, develop and monitor the most promising investigators for translational research in pancreatic cancer.
+The Career Enhancement Program in the Mayo Clinic Pancreatic Cancer SPORE attracts, develops and monitors the most promising investigators for translational research in pancreatic cancer.

 The Career Enhancement Program is targeted to both junior faculty and early-midcareer faculty at any Mayo Clinic campus who will commit to mentored career development.
 Mentoring is accompanied by close oversight by the Pancreatic Cancer SPORE leadership team.